Last updated: January 2023

 Most of the works from about p.
 400 ff. are from 1800 and later.

-For my analysis below I am only focusing on the biggest collections: those titles from Europe generally, from the Netherlands, from Germany, and from Switzerland.
-Each of these sections is divided into further subsections:
+For my analysis below I am only focusing on the biggest collections: those titles from Europe generally (pp. 80-81, which includes listings of martyrologies), from the Netherlands, from Germany, and from Switzerland.

 I have counted and organized by language (but not by region) those works from these sections from 1631-1700.